 This course is designed to provide practical application of a variety of teaching methods and the development of curriculum resources.
 An emphasis will be placed on the role of experiential learning in the church.

-Prerequisite: MIN 220, PSY 120
+Offered: spring, even years; Prerequisite: MIN 220, PSY 120